-USCIS Premium Processing New Fees From March 1, 2026: OPT, H-1B, I-539, I-140 Applicants Must Pay More
+USCIS Premium Processing New Fees For 2026: OPT, H-1B, I-539, I-140 Complete Details HERE!

 USCIS Premium Processing New Fees: The U.S. Citizenship and Immigration Services (USCIS) has officially announced a significant increase in premium processing fees that will impact international students, skilled workers, and U.S. employers.
 The fee hike follows a final rule published on January 12, 2026, and will take effect for all eligible filings postmarked on or after March 1, 2026.